-- A. Appeals by Students-Individuals: Any individual student found to be in violation of this policy has the right to appeal the sanction as outlined in the Student Handbook. - B. Appeals by Students-Organizations or Entities: Organizations or entities found to be in violation of this policy may appeal the decision, and any sanction, to the Dean of Students or their designee.
+Appeals by Students: Student Organizations, teams or groups: Any individual student found to be in violation of this policy has the right to appeal the sanction as outlined in Student Conduct Process Policy # SA 4.02.

+Appeals by Organizations or Entities: Organizations or entities found to be in violation of this policy may appeal the decision, and any sanction, to the Vice President for Student Affairs.
 An appeal must be submitted in writing within three business days of the date on which the party was notified of the outcome and sanction under appeal.
-The Dean of Students or their designee will review the situation and notify the appealing party of his or her decision.
-For an organization or entity, an appeal to the Dean of Students or their designee shall be the only avenue of appeal for decisions and sanctions involving hazing under this policy.
-The Dean of Students or their designee's determination of the issue will be final and binding.
+The Vice President for Student Affairs will review the situation and notify the appealing party of his or her decision.
+For an organization or entity, an appeal to the Vice President for Student Affairs shall be the only avenue of appeal for decisions and sanctions involving hazing under this policy.
+The Vice President's determination of the issue will be final and binding.